Angela A. Stout

 Angela A. Stout was admitted to the State Bar of Texas in 2007.
 Ms. Stout has practiced law since 2007, with an emphasis in representing clients in family law matters including contested custody disputes and high-asset divorce suits with complex property issues.

 She earned her Juris Doctorate degree from South Texas College of Law in May of 2007.
 Ms. Stout became Board Certified in Family Law by the Texas Board of Legal Specialization in December of 2015.
 The Texas Board of Legal Specialization is a specialized group of attorneys that must obtain exceptional experience in a specific area of law, pass a comprehensive exam, and complete ongoing continuing legal education in that specialized area.
 Additionally, Ms. Stout is certified as a mediator by the A.A.
-White Dispute Resolution Center.
+White Dispute Resolution Center and is a certified arbitrator by the American Academy of Matrimonial Lawyers.

 Prior to her legal education, Ms. Stout attended Vanderbilt University in Nashville, Tennessee.